heisenbol/skvideo/README.md

 ## How to install
-The content element needs css_styled_content or fluid_styled_content in order to work.
+**Prerequisites:** The content element needs css_styled_content or fluid_styled_content in order to work.
 So one of these extensions must be enabled on your site.

+- Install the extension in you extension manager or vie composer.

+- In the module menu to the left navigate to Admin Tools > Maintanance, then click on Analyze database and create all.
+This will create additional database tables needed by the extension.

-Additionally, the SK Video static template must have been included into your TYPO3 template.
+- Add the SK Video static template into your site template.

 ## Configuration
 ### Preview Image size